-If your back pain began due to a car accident, a fall or a similar circumstance, it is particularly important for you to see your physician afterward to determine the exact source of your pain before it worsens.
+If you are experiencing back pain after a car accident, a fall or other traumatic injury, it is particularly important for you to see a doctor to determine the exact source of your pain before it worsens.

-Once your physician has determined that a compression fracture of the vertebrae is not causing your pain and the cause is a spine condition, such as a herniated disc, a conservative treatment routine that involves physical therapy, rest, pain medication or other treatments is often recommended.
+If your physician has determined that a compression fracture of the vertebrae is not causing your pain and the cause is a spine condition, such as a herniated disc, a conservative treatment routine that involves physical therapy, rest, pain medication or other treatments is often recommended.
 For these types of conditions spine surgery can become a serious consideration only if weeks or months of nonsurgical treatment have not brought the relief necessary for a good quality of life.